Condition Monitoring

 Photo Release

-From time to time AGMA uses photographs, survey answers and testimonial of AGMA events in its promotional materials.
+From time-to-time AGMA uses photographs, survey answers and testimonial of AGMA events in its promotional materials.
 Unless this permission is revoked in writing to the AGMA, by virtue of your attendance all attendees agree to the use of their likeness in such materials.

 Cancellation and Payment Policy